At NEPS we inspire and nurture all our children to become aspirational life-long learners through an inclusive

 We expect everyone to strive to develop a mindset to reach their potential.
-We foster our vision through a culture in which our NEPS Learning Values shape all of our interactions, are explicitly and implicitly taught through a curriculum underpinned by our four core curriculum principles:
+We foster our vision through a culture in which our NEPS Learning Values shape all of our interactions, and are explicitly and implicitly taught through a curriculum underpinned by our four core curriculum principles:

 focusing on wellbeing and relationships and sustainability